ivan1993spb/snake-server/README.md

 Finaly:

-* Use `snake-server -h` to see the usage information
+* Use `snake-server -h` to see usage information
 * `snake-server --enable-web` to start the server

 ## Clients

-There is an embedded JavaScript client for the server.
+There is an embedded JavaScript web client for the server.
 You can enable it using the cli flag `--enable-web`.

 Also, you are welcome to create your own client using described API below.